Hitler's SS: Portrait in Evil: Character profiles

 As the film takes place over a span of thirteen years (1932–1945), the main characters of Helmut and Karl are shown to join the SA, SS, and the army with various career paths.
 A supporting character "Becker" is first introduced in the year 1933 as a member of the SS Leibstandarte Adolf Hitler and a friend of Helmut, and rises to the rank of lieutenant colonel in the Waffen-SS by the end of the film in 1945.
 Unlike Helmut, however, he shows no remorse or regret for the actions he was involved in.

-The actors, most of whom who were in their 30s when the film was produced, are depicted to be between the ages of 20 to 22 when the film begins.
+The actors, most of whom who were in their 30s when the film was produced, are depicted to be between the ages of 20 and 22 when the film begins.
 To offset the effect that the actors themselves do not age a decade throughout the film, make-up and costuming is used in the first part of the film to portray the characters in their younger days.